Evan-Bertis-Sample/raxel/docs/w25-report/report.md

 ## Objectives

-Building the engine was a selfish effort, and it's design is to cater to my (Evan's) workflow.
-This workflow involves minimum usage of GUI's, a reliance on the CLI, and creating the minim possible
+Building the engine was a semi-selfish effort, and it's design is to cater to my (Evan's) workflow.
+This workflow involves minimum usage of GUI's, a reliance on the CLI, and creating the minimum possible friction to get a project up and running.

 ## High Level Description